-Robert D'Loren
+Robert W. D'Loren

-On February 28, 2019, the Company entered into a three-year employment agreement with Robert D'Loren for him to continue to serve as Chief Executive Officer of the Company, referred to as the D'Loren Employment Agreement.
-Following the initial three-year term, the agreement will be automatically renewed for one year terms unless either party gives written notice of intent to terminate at least 90 days prior to the termination of the then current term.
-Pursuant to the D'Loren Employment Agreement, Mr. D'Loren's annual base salary is \$0.9 million.
+On February 28, 2019, and effective as of January 1, 2019, the Company entered into a three-year employment agreement with Robert W. D'Loren for him to continue to serve as Chief Executive Officer of the Company, referred to as the D'Loren Employment Agreement.
+Following the initial three-year term, the agreement will be automatically renewed for one-year terms unless either party gives written notice of intent to terminate at least 90 days prior to the termination of the then current term.
+Pursuant to the D'Loren Employment Agreement, Mr. D'Loren's annual base salary is \$0.89 million.
 The Company's board of directors or the compensation committee may approve increases (but not decreases) from time to time.
 Following the initial three-year term, Mr. D'Loren's base salary will be reviewed at least annually.
 Mr. D'Loren receives an allowance for an automobile appropriate for his level of position and the Company pays (in addition to monthly lease or other payments) all of the related expenses for gasoline, insurance, maintenance, repairs or any other costs with Mr. D'Loren's automobile.